How Freshome Reached 4 Million Monthly Pageviews: A Success Story in Niche Domination

 You’re not a native English speaker.
 Why not create a local blog with the same content?

 That’s an easy one.
-I just wanted to aim an international market.
+I just wanted to aim for an international market.
 There’s no sense in limiting your audience!

 Personal Traits